Close Modal

 “A love letter to the American dream—complete with all its frustrations, pains and joys.
 Ayman shares the push and pull that so many immigrant families face between settling in the United States while still honoring family and religious traditions, and he so with honesty and wit…an entertaining journey to becoming Baba.” —Dean Obeidallah, host of Sirius XM's The Dean Obeidallah Show

-AYMANN ISMAIL is an award-winning Slate magazine staff writer focusing especially on identity and religion.
+AYMANN ISMAIL is an award-winning Slate magazine staff writer whose journalism focuses on identity and religion.
 He is the creator of the Slate video series "Who's Afraid of Aymann Ismail?," in which he offers an intimate portrayal of American Muslims.
-Aymann also hosts "Man Up,"--a podcast exploring men, relationships, family, race, and sex--which seeks to provide a blueprint for navigating discussions of masculinity.
-His work has been featured on CNN, The New York Times, NPR, GQ, The Atlantic, Columbia Journalism Review, and The Huffington Post.
+Ismail also hosts "Man Up"--a podcast exploring men, relationships, family, race, and sex--which seeks to provide a blueprint for navigating discussions of masculinity.
+In addition to Slate, his work has been featured on CNN, The New York Times, NPR, GQ, The Atlantic, Columbia Journalism Review, and The Huffington Post.
+Ismail’s writing has been nominated for the National Magazine Award in reporting and he has won a Writers Guild Award.
 He lives in Newark, New Jersey with his family.
 View titles by Aymann Ismail

 About